Harrison Barnes: National team career

 In June 2016, Barnes was named in the United States national team for the 2016 Summer Olympics.
-He helped Team USA win the gold medal in Rio, and in four games, he averaged 4.3 points and 2.1 rebounds per game.
+He helped Team USA win the gold medal in Rio, and in four games, Barnes averaged 4.3 points and 2.1 rebounds per game.

 In August 2019, Barnes was named as part of the United States national team for the 2019 FIBA World Cup.
 He helped team USA to a 6–2 record and a seventh-place finish in the tournament, losing in the quarterfinal round to France and in the fifth-place game to Serbia before rallying to win the seventh-place game against Poland.
 Barnes averaged 11.6 points and 4.6 rebounds per game.